gabrielegilardi/ANFIS-metaheuristic/README.md

-# Multivariate Regression and Classification Using an Adaptive Neuro-Fuzzy Inference System (Takagi-Sugeno) and Simulated Annealing Optimization
+# Multivariate Regression and Classification Using an Adaptive Neuro-Fuzzy Inference System (Takagi-Sugeno) and Metaheuristic Optimization

 There are three versions: